wbrowar/craft-grid/README.md

 CSS Grid actually started out as a [feature in Internet Explorer 10](https://caniuse.com/#feat=css-grid), however, since then an updated spec has emerged and gained support in modern browsers.
 While it is possible—and often easy—to support the IE spec, Grid only supports the modern, non-prefixed spec.

 To ensure that the right CSS spec is available, all of the CSS generated by Grid is wrapped in an `@supports` query.
 CSS Feature Queries and CSS Custom Properties—which is what the query is validating—are not available on any version of IE.

+Grid doesn‘t rely on or modify your CSS, so fallback CSS can be set when needed.

 ---